securityfirst/secfirst.org/umbrella-manual/content/_index.md

 ### Update Umbrella manually

-Visit the [Umbrella website](secfirst.org/umbrella) to download a copy of the latest Umbrella release, then [install it as before](/#direct-download).
+Visit the [Umbrella website](www.secfirst.org/umbrella) to download a copy of the latest Umbrella release, then [install it as before](/#direct-download).
 This latest Umbrella version should install over the older version, thereby upgrading the app.

-If doing this fails to update the app, you may have to uninstall Umbrella before reinstalling it.
-To do this, remove Umbrella from your system by uninstalling it using your device's settings.
-Depending on your mobile device's brand, navigate to **Settings** > **Apps**, then select **Umbrella** and tap on the **Uninstall** button.
-Afterwards, download the .apk file of the latest Umbrella release and install it.
+If doing this fails to update the app, you may have to [uninstall Umbrella](/#uninstallation) before reinstalling it.

 ### iOS